Social Sciences Education

 This programme is suitable for Trainers in commerce, industry and public sectors; Teachers in vocational, technical, professional, community and adult education; Personnel involved in programme management, administration and human resources development.
 The course is open to applicants without prior teaching or training experience.

-This course is designed for ESL teachers / learners to enhance their knowledge and skills in teaching and producing English writings for academic, disciplinary and research purposes.
-It will use product-focused, process-oriented and genre-based approaches to help the participants generate texts that may conform to professional academic requirements in terms of genre conventions, rhetorical structures and discoursal features.
-The instructor will assist course participants analyse model texts and journal articles in relevant literature and enable them to develop effective instructional strategies on writing skills.
-Constructive feedback and practical suggestions will be provided to individual writing products on content, structure and language.
+This course is designed for teachers and students who have to teach or produce advanced written texts for academic, professional or research purposes.
+The focus is on using product-focused, process-oriented and genre-based approaches to generate plain English texts that conform to academic and discipline-oriented standards in terms of genre conventions, rhetorical structures and discoursal features.
+The instructor will demonstrate how to deconstruct and analyse model texts, journal articles and research papers in diverse contexts, invoke analytical thinking skills and develop effective instructional strategies on writing pedagogy.
+Participants will receive constructive feedback and suggestions on their writing products.